pyeve/eve/docs/features.rst

 their response.
 This behavior matches that of requests after a "hard" delete.
 If including deleted items in the response is desired, the ``show_deleted`` query param can be added to the request. (the ``show_deleted`` param name is configurable.
-See :ref:'global') Eve will respond with all documents, deleted or not, and it is up to the client to parse returned documents' ``_deleted`` field.
+See :ref:`global`) Eve will respond with all documents, deleted or not, and it is up to the client to parse returned documents' ``_deleted`` field.
 The ``_deleted`` field can also be explicitly filtered against in a request, allowing only deleted documents to be returned using a